 7. You Are Entitled to Annual Leave and Time-Off

-Employees have the right to a certain amount of paid holiday each year.
-Full-time employees are entitled to 5.6 weeks paid leave per year.
-Part-time workers receive pro-rata entitlement.
+Employees have the right to a set amount of paid holiday each year.
+Full-time employees are entitled to at least 5.6 weeks paid leave per year, and part-time workers receive pro-rata entitlement.

-Employees have the right to take unpaid time-off to undergo additional training, attend trade union activities or to look after dependents in an emergency.
+Employees also have the right to take unpaid time off to undergo additional training, attend trade union activities or to look after dependents in an emergency.
 This time off is separate from things like statutory sick pay (SSP) and maternity rights.

 8. You Are Entitled to Family leave